Mugdha001/sp19-202-westeros/NikhilLimaye-Journal.md

 ### What am I planning to work on next?
-	New Startup screen to launch a game
+ - New Startup screen to launch a game
-	Transitioning through levels of the game
+ - Transitioning through levels of the game

 ### What tasks are blocked waiting on another team member?
-    None
+    Prototype pattern in progress

 ## Week 4: 4/23 - 4/29:
 ### What tasks did I work on / complete?
  - Finished implementing transition of levels
  - Added background music to the game - plays on a loop
- -  Class Diagram of the whole project
+ - Class Diagram for the Observer pattern
+ -
  - Updated Ad Video with end credit screens
  - Level 3 brainstorming!
- -

 ### What am I planning to work on next?
  - Code refactoring
  - Adding suitable comments to the code
- - 	Helping with Level 3
+ - Completing documentation

 ### What tasks are blocked waiting on another team member?
-    None
+ - None